Robin and Marian

 Robin and Marian is a 1976 romantic adventure film from Columbia Pictures, shot in Panavision and Technicolor, that was directed by Richard Lester and written by James Goldman after the legend of Robin Hood.
 The film stars Sean Connery as Robin Hood, Audrey Hepburn as Lady Marian, Nicol Williamson as Little John, Robert Shaw as the Sheriff of Nottingham, Richard Harris as Richard the Lionheart, and Denholm Elliott as Will Scarlet.
 It also features comedian Ronnie Barker in a rare film role as Friar Tuck.
 Robin and Marian was filmed in Zamora, as well as Artajona, Urbasa, Quinto Real and Orgi, all small medieval villages in Navarre, Spain.
-It marked Hepburn's return to the screen after an eight-year absence.
+It marked Hepburn's return to the screen after an eight-year absence, her last film being Wait Until Dark from 1967.

 Lester made Robin and Marian amid a series of period pieces, including The Three Musketeers (1973).
 The original music score was composed by John Barry.
 The film originally was titled The Death of Robin Hood but was changed by Columbia Pictures to be more marketable, and perhaps give equal billing to Hepburn.

-It is the only theatrical film based on the Robin Hood legend that makes use of a very old story (found in A Gest of Robyn Hode) depicting his murder at the hands of a prioress he was related to but turns the legend on its head by making Marian the prioress, and making it an act of love, not betrayal.
+The film is based on the Robin Hood legend as it is told in A Gest of Robyn Hode, depicting his murder at the hands of a prioress he was related to, but changes the story by making his former love, Marian, the prioress, and making his murder an act of love, not betrayal.